avine/formation-angular-base/doc/course/public/10_http_client.md

 };
 ```

+😉 *Note: providing the HTTP client is optional, unless you need to add features*

+😉 *Note: `withInterceptors(...)` is another common feature, but this is beyond the scope of this course*

 <!-- separator-vertical -->

-## Http client - Getting started 3/5
+## HTTP client - Getting started 3/4

-- Then use the `HttpClient` service in the component that needs to display the data
+- Use the `HttpClient` service into components that needs to display the data

 ```ts
 import { Component, inject } from '@angular/core';